 Positive psychological thinking has really emerged in the last 20 years, greatly influenced by the work of individuals such as Professor Martin Seligman.
-Working within a positive psychological framework means that we focus on building on people's strengths, and developing resilience rather than 'fixing things that are broken'.
+Working within a positive psychological framework means that we focus on building on people's strengths and developing resilience rather than 'fixing things that are broken.'
 Analysing success and building on it is far more effective than constant preoccupation with negatives.
 A key focus of positive psychology is enabling individuals to live their best lives, as independently and with as much control as we can give them.
 At Studio 3, we work with likeminded individuals such as the team at Lives Through Friends to support people to live 'Good Lives.'

 With people we may support in some way focusing on happiness rather than challenging behaviours may help develop a person to be more resilient.
 Atlass practitioners will routinely ask the people they support and their support staff to rate their happiness.

 Question 1) In general how happy do you feel right this moment?